interledgerjs/ilp/README.md

 *Note that [ledger plugins](https://www.npmjs.com/search?q=ilp-plugin) must be installed alongside this module*

-## ITP Request / Pay
+## Interledger Payment Request / Pay Flow

 The client uses recipient-generated [Interledger Payment Requests](https://github.com/interledger/rfcs/blob/master/0011-interledger-payment-request/0011-interledger-payment-request.md), which include the condition for the payment.
 This means that the recipient must first generate a payment request, which the sender then fulfills.

-This client library handles the generation of such requests, but **not** the communication of the request details from the recipient to the sender.
+This library handles the generation of payment requests, but **not the communication of the request details from the recipient to the sender**.
+In some cases, the sender and receiver might be HTTP servers, in which case HTTP would be used.
+In other cases, they might be using a different medium of communication.

 ### Requesting + Handling Incoming Payments